PrinceOfBorgo/travel-rs/README.md

           Charles
     ```

-3.  **Adding an Expense:**
+3.  **Adding an Expense**:

     Alice pays $50 for the highway toll.
-To record the expense, use `/addexpense` command, to start a conversation with the bot:
+To record the expense, use the `/addexpense` command to start a conversation with the bot:

     ```
     User: /addexpense